RGB-WG/rgb-core/doc/Commitments.md

 - maximum number of elements must be either 0xFF or 0xFFFF **and** each collection element must implement `CommitEncode` trait with target id set to `MerkleHash`,
-- or there is a manual implementation of `MerkleLeafs` trait.
+- or there is a manual implementation of `MerkleLeaves` trait.

 ```mermaid
 flowchart BT